petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-monitor-pool-events.md

 ## Available metrics and tables

+There are two main tables where you can view logs associated with your standby pool.
+They are called `SVMPoolRequestLog` and `SVMPoolExecutionLog`.

 | Table name | Description |
 |---|---|
 | `SVMPoolRequestLog` | Contains logs for user-initiated events, such as updates to pool settings (e.g., changes to minimum or maximum ready capacity). |
 | `SVMPoolExecutionLog` | Contains logs for system-initiated events, such as standby pool operations like degraded mode, VM reuse, and pool refills. |

+Within the above tables, you can query on specific pool related events as described below:

 | Event name | Description |
 |---|---|